 - Place the chicken breasts back in the pan, and cook the chicken, covered, for an additional 10 minutes.

 - Uncover the pan and let the chicken cook for an additional 2-3 minutes.
+Let the chicken rest for a few minutes before serving.

 Notes

-- Properly cooked seared chicken should be firm and the juices should run clear when it is cut.
+- Properly cooked seared chicken should be firm, and the juices should run clear when it is cut.
 It should register 165°F on an instant-read thermometer.